-So, here’s a look at 5 awesome lighthouses near Portland, Maine to check out on your next getaway to the region.
+So pack your bags, book an awesome Portland hotel or vacation rental, and take a look at the awesome lighthouses near Portland, Maine to check out on your next getaway to the region.

 Portland Head Lighthouse

 Sunrise to sunset, it’s a bastion of coastal perfection just around the corner from much of the Portland region’s best accommodations and restaurants.
-And it’s worth mentioning that they take the ‘til sunset part pretty seriously: a well-intentioned but somewhat grumpy gentleman in a town truck drives through the park with a bullhorn insisting everyone leave when the sun starts getting low, so make sure you finish up that summer evening picnic on time.
 Some seriously tasty food trucks are camped out in the park during the summer, so if you don’t feel like using one of the free grills you can grab a lobster grilled cheese to nosh on while taking in the stunning views.

 Portland Breakwater Lighthouse